rulesmate.com.au — Compliance reference

 What changes in December 2026

-From 10 December 2026, the Privacy Act's small-business exemption is removed and around 2 million Australian SMBs become APP entities for the first time.
-If you've relied on the under-$3M exemption, that ends — you'll need a privacy policy, a data inventory, a breach-response plan, and APP-compliant collection notices.
+Separately, removing the Privacy Act's small-business exemption — which would bring around 2 million Australian SMBs into APP scope for the first time — was recommended in the Privacy Act Review and agreed in principle by the Government.
+It is deferred to a future reform tranche, is not yet law, and has no commencement date.
+If enacted, businesses that relied on the under-$3M exemption would need a privacy policy, a data inventory, a breach-response plan, and APP-compliant collection notices.

 Score your readiness with the Privacy Act 2026 readiness tool, and see the full picture in the Privacy Act 2026 hub.